Avanade/Beef/samples/Cdc/README.md

 <br/>

-## Execute code-gen
+### Execute code-gen

 Once the YAML configuration is complete the code-gen can be executed.
 As the _Beef_ code-gen is _gen-many_ the configuration can continue to be maintained and the corresponding code-gen executed as many times are required over the lifetime of the code base.
+For example, if there is a schema change to add a new column, then executing again will automatically pick that column up for inclusion (unless excluded).

 To execute using the debugger, open the project properties, and then navigate to the _Debug_ tab.
 Set the _Application arguments_ as follows.
 Then run the application.